Saori Obata: 2002

-Obata started the year with a warm-up tournament in Australia in Canberra, where she qualified for the main draw, defeating Miho Saeki, Maureen Drake and Lucie Ahl, before falling in the opening round to Anna Smashnova 6–1 6–3.
+Obata started the year with a warm-up tournament in Australia in Canberra, where she qualified for the main draw, defeating Miho Saeki, Maureen Drake and Lucie Ahl, before falling in the opening round to Anna Smashnova, 1–6, 3–6.
 She then made her debut in the main draw of a Grand Slam tournament at the Australian Open as a direct entrant.
 She lost in straight sets to Maria Elena Camerin.

 She then qualified for the Tier I Pan Pacific Open in Tokyo, beating Jill Craybas, Jennifer Hopkins and Alicia Molik to reach the main draw.
 She then fell in straight sets to the seventh seed Elena Dementieva.
-Obata then entered the Tier III event in Memphis, but lost 7–6(6) 6–4 in the first round to Japanese number one Ai Sugiyama.
-She then lost to Evelyn Fauth in the opening round of a $50,000 challenger event in Minneapolis.
+Obata then entered the Tier III event in Memphis, but lost 6–7(6), 4–6 in the first round to Japanese number one, Ai Sugiyama.
+She then lost to Evelyn Fauth in the opening round of a $50k event in Minneapolis.
 Obata then played singles and doubles matches in the Fed Cup Asia–Oceania Group B, winning three of her four matches to help seal promotion to the World Group.

 After an early loss in Miami, Obata dropped down to challenger level to gain some confidence and wins.
-She reached the quarter finals of the $25,000 event in Lawrenceville as top seed, by defeating Laura Granville and Dessislava Topalova, before a defeat to qualifier Teryn Ashley.
-She then lost to Ashley again in a $50,000 event at Naples in the first round.
+She reached the quarter finals of the $25k event in Lawrenceville as top seed, by defeating Laura Granville and Dessislava Topalova, before a defeat to qualifier Teryn Ashley.
+She then lost to Ashley again in a $50k event at Naples in the first round.

-Obata then went back to Japan to play two more challenger events in Gifu and Fukuoka.
-She defeated Hannah Collin and Ayami Takase to reach the quarter finals of the former – losing to Mi-Ra Jeon – and reached the second round in the latter with another win over Takase, before close three-set loss to Nana Miyagi.
-At Roland Garros, where she made her main draw debut, Obata lost 0–6 6–2 6–0 to Alina Jidkova.
+Obata then went back to Japan to play two more Challenger events in Gifu and Fukuoka.
+She defeated Hannah Collin and Ayami Takase to reach the quarterfinals of the former – losing to Jeon Mi-ra – and reached the second round in the latter with another win over Takase, before close three-set loss to Nana Miyagi.
+At Roland Garros, where she made her main draw debut, Obata lost 6–0, 2–6, 0–6 to Alina Jidkova.